mmastrac/clitest/crates/clitest/README.md

 ### Common Grok Patterns

-This is a subset of the grok patterns supported by clitest.
+This is a subset of the grok patterns supported by *CLI/test*.
 See the full list of supported patterns at <https://docs.rs/grok/latest/grok/patterns/index.html>, including the full base patterns in the `grok` module:
 <https://docs.rs/grok/latest/grok/patterns/grok/index.html>.